Primary Children's Hospital

 Intermountain Primary Children's Hospital (PCH) (formerly Primary Children's Medical Center) is a nationally ranked pediatric acute care children's teaching hospital located in Salt Lake City, Utah.

 The hospital has 289 pediatric beds and is affiliated with the University of Utah School of Medicine.
-The hospital is a member of Intermountain Healthcare (IHC) and is the only children's hospital in the network.
+The hospital is a member of Intermountain Health and is the only children's hospital in the network.

 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the Salt Lake City and outer region.
 PCH also sometimes treats adults that require pediatric care.

 PCH is a ACS verified Level 1 Pediatric Trauma Center and is the largest providers of pediatric health services in the state.
-The hospital serves the states of Utah, Nevada, Idaho, Montana, and Wyoming, yielding an enormous geographic catchment area of approximately 400,000 square miles.
+The hospital serves the states of Utah, Nevada, Idaho, Montana, and Wyoming, yielding a geographic catchment area of approximately 400,000 square miles.
 The hospital is one of the only pediatric hospitals in the region.